puppeteer/puppeteer/docs/contributing.md

 ## Running the documentation site locally

-1. At root, install all dependencies with `npm i`.
+1. At root, install all dependencies with `npm i --ignore-scripts`.
 2. run `npm run docs` which will generate all the `.md` files on `puppeteer/docs/api`.
 3. run `npm i` in `puppeteer/website`.
 4. run `npm start` in `puppeteer/website`.